tektoncd/pipeline/docs/getting-started.md

 apiVersion: tekton.dev/v1alpha1
 kind: PipelineResource
 metadata:
-  name: skaffold-image-leeroy-web
+  name: whoami-image
 spec:
   type: image
   params:
     - name: url
-      value: gcr.io/<use your project>/leeroy-web #configure: replace with where the image should go: perhaps your local registry or Dockerhub with a secret and configured service account
+      value: docker.io/<your docker hub username>/whoami #configure: replace with where the image should go: perhaps your local registry or Dockerhub with a secret and configured service account
 ```

 In the following example, you can see a `Task` definition with the `git` input and `image` output